 - Pubic hair is well established and breasts grow further.

-- The rate of growth in height reaches its peak by about 2 years after puberty began (average age is 12 years).
+- The rate of growth in height reaches its peak about 2 years after the start of puberty.

-- Menstruation begins, almost always after the peak growth rate in height has been reached (average age is 12.5 years).
+- Menstruation begins, almost always after the peak growth rate in height (average age is 12.5 years).